watem-sedem/watem-sedem/docs/watem-sedem.rst

 There are a number of ways to set the C-factor:

 1. Use default values varying as a function of the land-use.
-In the context of Flanders, the values 0.37, 0.01 and 0.001 are used to define the C-factor for pixels with respectively a land use equal to agriculture, temporary gras and permanent grass/forest.
+In the context of Flanders, the general values 0.37, 0.01 and 0.001 are used to define the C-factor for pixels with respectively a land use equal to agriculture, grassland and forest.

 2. Use the default values as defined in 1., but vary the C-factor for pixels with land-use `agriculture` as a function of the crop.

-3. Use the default values as defined in 1., but vary the C-factor as a function of a crop growth model and crop rotation scheme (this for pixels with land-use `agriculture`:
+3. Use the default values as defined in 1., but vary the C-factor in function of a crop growth model and crop rotation scheme, eventualy combined with crop management (this for pixels with land-use `agriculture`:

 .. math::
     C = \frac{\sum_i^t{R_i}.SLR_i}{\sum_i^t{R_i}}